mikaolmes/money-flow/README.md

 # Money-Flow 💰

-A simple and intuitive expense tracker app that helps users monitor their finances by tracking income and expenses, with automatic monthly summaries and financial insights.

 ## 📋 Project Overview

 Money-Flow is designed to solve the common problem of losing track of personal finances.
 Users can easily input their transactions (income/expenses) and get clear monthly overviews to make better financial decisions.